 Ground-based measurements contribute valuable data to urban pollution models, providing a means to calibrate across atmospheric scales and to address heterogeneities that can be challenging to resolve by satellite data alone.

-Ocean Insight spectrometers are often specified for such measurements, with the typical approach a spectroscopic method of measuring air pollution called Differential Optical Absorbance Spectroscopy (DOAS).
+Ocean Optics spectrometers are often specified for such measurements, with the typical approach a spectroscopic method of measuring air pollution called Differential Optical Absorbance Spectroscopy (DOAS).
 This maritime exhaust emissions application is a good example of the DOAS technique in practice, but our spectrometers also have been used this way for fenceline monitoring and volcanic emissions analysis.

 Many institutions around the world have developed ultra-low emission monitoring equipment based on DOAS technology.
 At the heart of this DOAS equipment is a UV-Visible spectrometer.

 The oxides of nitrogen and sulfur -- so called NOx and SOx -- are an important group of atmospheric gases with absorbance spectra in the UV and Visible parts of the spectrum.
 By using a broadband UV spectrometer and a broadband xenon or deuterium light source it is possible to measure multiple gas species simultaneously along a pathlength of interest.
 This avoids the need to use lasers tuned to the specific absorbance of a single gas, another popular gas monitoring technique for smaller molecules.

-Whether it’s providing spectrometers for DOAS or insight for other monitoring solutions, Ocean Insight is privileged that our spectrometers may play a small part in the global effort to understand the direct impact of human activity on air quality and the environment.
+Whether it’s providing spectrometers for DOAS or insight for other monitoring solutions, Ocean Optics is privileged that our spectrometers may play a small part in the global effort to understand the direct impact of human activity on air quality and the environment.
 Part of our mission is to offer the spectral tools, knowledge and processes to monitor air, water and soil samples, providing researchers, government regulators and manufacturers with the insight necessary to preserve and maintain a clean, healthy environment.

 In the maritime industry, the need for timely and reliable technology-driven data is growing.
 This is driven by a desire to facilitate and accelerate continual improvement in efficiency, cost savings, environmental improvement and regulatory realities.

 From UV to NIR wavelengths, absorbance measurements provide information about the chemical composition of materials in all states of matter.
 Learn how absorbance can be used to identify substances or measure the concentration of a molecule.